Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.2.2-1.png)

-We also investigated whether a particular gender report more free time or not.
+We also investigated whether a particular gender reports more free time or not.
 Compared to males, females frequently reported they have lower free time.

 ``` r
 student_por %>%